 Any violation of data subject rights provokes the highest penalties under the GDPR, up to €20 million euros, or up to 4 % of their total global turnover of the preceding fiscal year, whichever is higher.

 This represents a real risk for the organization, both financial and reputational since the operationalization of the data subject rights remains one of the compliance challenges.

 Operationalization of data subject rights

 When an organization collects and processes personal data in large quantities the automation of the process is the key.
-Privacy solutions such as Data Privacy Manager serve as a platform for orchestration and management of data subjects rights.
+Privacy solutions such as Data Privacy Manager serve as a platform for the orchestration and management of data subject rights.